-As rains fall on the surrounding watershed, the runoff from miles around fill the wandering waterways and cause fluctuating levels of creek water.
-These waters then spread out to fill the lowland areas and creates the natural communities of wet flatwood, basin swamps, bottomland forests and floodplain swamps.
+As rains fall on the surrounding watershed, the runoff from miles around fills the wandering waterways and cause fluctuating levels of creek water.
+These waters then spread out to fill the lowland areas and create the natural communities of wet flatwood, basin swamps, bottomland forests and floodplain swamps.

-As the rainwater filters through the leaf litter, it absorbs the acidic tannins tinting the liquid on its way to the creek, just like the way the crushed leaves in a tea bag changes tap water from clear to brown.
+As the rainwater filters through the leaf litter, it absorbs the acidic tannins that tint the liquid on its way to the creek, just like the way the crushed leaves in a tea bag change tap water from clear to brown.

-Sandy Creek and its surrounding natural communities provides habitat to a wide variety of plants and animals.
-Bright purple alligator weed may line the banks, while the wispy white spider lilies will grow in the muddy flats in the bends of the creek.
-Cypress trees tower overhead and provide shelter to pileated woodpeckers, and from its branches, Spanish moss dangles over the meandering path of the creek.
+Sandy Creek and its surrounding natural communities provide habitat to a wide variety of plants and animals.
+Bright purple alligator weed may line the banks, while wispy white spider lilies will grow in the muddy flats in the bends of the creek.
+Cypress trees tower overhead and provide shelter to pileated woodpeckers, and Spanish moss dangles from tree branches over the meandering path of the creek.

-Fish such as largemouth bass, chain pickerel, and the shorthead redhorse suckerfish entice fishermen as well as the otters that swim the curving channels.
+Fish such as largemouth bass, chain pickerel and the shorthead redhorse suckerfish entice anglers as well as the otters that swim the curving channels.

 A variety of birds hunt and nest along the creek.
 Great blue herons, green herons, and ibises stalk the shallows along the banks while wood ducks and anhingas travel the deeper portions.

-Even if sweet tea doesn’t quite strike your fancy, we think that our tea colored waters of Sandy Creek will quench your thirst for a day’s adventure.
+Even if sweet tea doesn’t quite strike your fancy, we think that the tea-colored waters of Sandy Creek will quench your thirst for a day’s adventure.